Insurance and sustainability: High time for green ideas

 Finding creative paths

 Many insurers are repositioning themselves to be more sustainable.
-They’re rethinking their system strategy and taking a closer look at the effects of sustainability on their customer portfolio.
+They’re rethinking their system strategy and taking a closer look at the effects of sustainability on their client portfolio.
 In some cases, they’re breaking ties with companies that have a negative impact on the climate crisis, which primarily affects companies that mine fossil fuels such as petroleum and coal or use these to generate energy.
 Companies which rely heavily on coal may potentially need to cover some of their risk themselves over the medium term because their cover insurance cannot be extended.
 In turn, this will reduce the size of the insurance market and thus make insurance cover more expensive.
-Funk can support customers in this situation with solutions such as well-developed acceptance models.
+Funk can support clients in this situation with solutions such as well-developed acceptance models.
 At the same time, the insurance sector supports the transition to renewable energies with special concepts such as those for battery storage and for protecting subsidies.

 Natural disasters have increased and will continue to do so as a result of climate change.
 According to reinsurer Munich Re, the total claims resulting from forces of nature worldwide rose by 70 billion US dollars to 280 billion US dollars in 2021.
-These costs take a heavy toll on insurers and are therefore passed on, in part, to customers.
+These costs take a heavy toll on insurers and are therefore passed on, in part, to clients.
 The property insurance market therefore remains extremely challenging.
 Funk provides various forms of support here, including alternative cover schemes and intelligent solutions such as parametric insurances.